hdorgeval/le-livre-des-rois/src/markdown/en/warner/05-zahhak/07-how-faridun-saw-the-sisters-of-jamshid.md

 Then while the tears from their bright eyes bedewed

-Their rosy cheeks those sisters of Jamshfd
+Their rosy cheeks those sisters of Jamshid

 Said thus to Faridun :